-At University of Nebraska–Lincoln, she has taught courses in videography, broadcast writing and broadcast performance as well as the class that produces Star City News, the college’s twice-weekly live news broadcast.
+At the University of Nebraska–Lincoln, Creighton has taught courses in broadcast management, videography, broadcast writing and broadcast performance as well as the class that produces Star City News, the college’s twice-weekly live news broadcast.

-As part of her thesis for the Master of Science in Leadership Development, she produced a half-hour video documentary called “The Academic Achievement Gap: We Do Better When We Know Better.”
+As part of her thesis for the Master of Science in Leadership Development, Creighton produced a half-hour video documentary called “The Academic Achievement Gap: We Do Better When We Know Better.”
 The documentary helped to illustrate the theme of her research: barriers holding back black adolescent males from higher education.
-She has shown the documentary multiple times to a variety of audiences.
+She has shown the documentary at more than 100 venues.

-Creighton has a son, Braumon Creighton, who is an educator/businessman in San Francisco, and a daughter, Rielle Creighton, who is an anchor/reporter at the ABC affiliate in San Diego.
+Creighton has a son, Braumon Creighton, who is a coach and educator/businessman in the San Francisco area, and a daughter, Rielle Creighton, who is an anchor/reporter in the Washington DC area.
 She also has many former students working in the broadcast journalism business across the nation.